datawire/quark/docs/language-reference/core.rst

 Naming and Other Conventions
 ----------------------------
 {{{language}}} names are case sensitive and may contain only alphanumeric characters or underscores (_).
-Names of elements must be unique within the scope of a package, library, or application (in the case of a library or application, fully-qualified names are considered so package1.name1 and package2.name1 are perfectly acceptable).
+Names of elements must be unique within the scope of a namespace, library, or application (in the case of a library or application, fully-qualified names are considered so namespace1.name1 and namespace2.name1 are perfectly acceptable).

-Package names are not tied to the location of files and are not expected to match directory structures.
+Namespace names are not tied to the location of files and are not expected to match directory structures.
 There are no global rules for naming conventions; if generating Java code this may result in unconventional package names and file locations within the resulting Java files.

 By convention, {{{language}}} expects the following casing rules:

-* Package names are lower case
+* Namespace names are lower case
 * Class names are upper case
 * variable, property, method, and function names are camel case
 * annotation names are lower case